-The administration of French labour law is entrusted to the Ministry of Labour, which is represented by regional and departmental directors and by labour inspectors organised through regional bodies (DIRECCTE).
+The administration of French labour law is entrusted to the Ministry of Labour, which is represented by regional and departmental directors and by labour inspectors organised through regional bodies.
 The judicial enforcement of French labour law is the primary responsibility of the labour courts, which are competent to judge all individual disputes arising out of the employment relationship.
+The Défenseur des droits, a French independent administrative authority, may assist the labour courts in order to identify and assess cases of discrimination.